Baseline Natural Skincare

 How Baseline recipes support it: fewer variables, minimal actives, and consistent textures reduce cumulative load.

-Linoleic vs Oleic Balance
+Linoleic and Oleic Oils

 Natural Moisturising Factor (NMF)